giluis/astray/READMD.md

 So, we want to take something like this: "int func() { return 2;}" and parse it into a program.
 This might sound daunting and hard: it is.

-However, we don't need to go that far thanks to Astree.
+However, we don't need to go that far thanks to Astray.
-By annotating Rust items that represent ASTs we can use Astree to automatically generate typesafe parsing functions for each SN!
+By annotating Rust items that represent ASTs we can use Astray to automatically generate typesafe parsing functions for each SN!

 ## How to start